 4. Trim ends on site.

-Choose plank flooring that is not already end trimmed.
-Yes, you will have to trim some ends on site, but you will save at least 50 cents per square foot by doing this yourself.
+You may be able to choose plank flooring that is not already end trimmed and end matched.
+Yes, you will have to trim some ends on site, but you will save by doing this yourself.

 5. Be flexible about the product you want.